Wednesday, October 25, 2006

 are maintained by PeopleTools, but which themselves are not maintained by PeopleTools.
 This is often as a result of performance tuning activities where you choose to use features of the Oracle database that PeopleSoft do not use because they are not available on other database platforms.

-insensitive searching. - Record based auditing can be done with a database DML trigger, instead of the default functionality of the Application Server.
-This was implemented by PeopleSoft to improve performance of the auditing, and is a rare example of PeopleSoft coding specific code for each platform because the trigger DDL is slightly different.
+• Record-based auditing can be done with a database DML trigger, instead of the default functionality of the Application Server.
+This was implemented by PeopleSoft to improve performance of the auditing and is a rare example of PeopleSoft coding specific code for each platform because the trigger DDL is slightly different.

-- If a table is dropped or altered, the DDL trigger checks than there are no user indexes or triggers not defined in PeopleSoft, nor any primary key constraints, materialized views or materialized view logs on the table.
+• If a table is dropped or altered, the DDL trigger checks that there are no user indexes or triggers not defined in PeopleSoft, nor any primary key constraints, materialized views or materialized view logs on the table.
 It also checks that the table or index is not partitioned, clustered, global temporary or index organised.

 When an error is generated by this trigger during development or migration activities, it usually indicates that there is another database object that you need to consider before issuing the command that errorred.
 It is not simply a matter of disabling the trigger and trying again.